Lab 1: Getting to know your Mango Pi

 If you change your program and want to run it again, you must first reset the Pi.
 What happens if you try to mango-run a second time after the bootloader has already loaded a program?
 Why does that happen?

-You can reset the Pi by briefly cutting power either by unplugging and replugging or flipping the switch on and off on your hub.
+You can reset the Pi by briefly cutting power either by unplugging and replugging or flipping the cable switch on and off.
 The Pi will restart into the bootloader, ready to receive a new program.

 Below is the blink program that from lecture.
 This code is available in the file lab1/blink/blink.s and also reproduced below.